codio/site/source/docs/bower/finding.html.markdown

 At the bottom of the readme, you can see that they are inviting issues to get raised or pull requests.

 ###Full list of Shims
-The Github repo is located at [https://github.com/components](https://github.com/components).
+The GitHub repo is located at [https://github.com/components](https://github.com/components).
 This is not Bower specific but seems to be used by Bower for this purpose.
 Other package managers also go here for components, which is why you will see files like `component.json`.

 ###Bower.json
 The bower.json file is the file that Bower expects to find.